Dissociative Identity Disorder: Contemporary Look at a Classic Mystery

 When the pressures of graduate school are beyond the limits of any one person, I call on the others to help me.
 When I am writing a paper on dichotic hearing, on e of the others is composing the proposal for "my" master's thesis.
 Someone else has prepared dinner for me and will later clean up the kitchen while I sleep...I can no more prevent the others from working than I can prevent the change of the seasons.
 Even as I write this, one of the others is probably thinking about something as obtuse as critical flicker frequency.
 We share the body so the time I am at the typewriter of necessity limits the others use of the physical aspects of the body.
 It does not prevent anyone of them from using the brain to plan, design, or compose....I think that this is mind wandering deluxe!

-Multiples also exhibit other unusual abilities, according to clinicians who have worked with them.
+DID also causes people to exhibit other unusual abilities, according to clinicians.
 These include "perfect" memory (sometimes having a near-photographic quality as well as strong auditory, olfactory and somatic components) and the ability to heal more rapidly than normal.
 Paranormal experiences are also reported to be common.
 Are these somehow related to a "passion to survive"?

 Such purported abilities pose questions and present opportunities for research.

 Staff, H. (2008, November 28).
-Inner Faces Of Multiplicity: Contemporary Look at a Classic Mystery, HealthyPlace.
-Retrieved on 2022, September 30 from https://www.healthyplace.com/abuse/wermany/inner-faces-of-multiplicity
+Dissociative Identity Disorder: Contemporary Look at a Classic Mystery, HealthyPlace.
+Retrieved on 2024, March 1 from https://www.healthyplace.com/abuse/wermany/inner-faces-of-multiplicity